Viola-Case/shards/README.md

 	- Most surgebinding should be pretty easy to do, but some will probably be more difficult.

-- The other places I'd like to turn into DLCs because they are less prominent (Elantris is kinda small ngl)
+- The other (shorter and less substantial to the Cosmere) stories I'd like to turn into DLCs because they are less prominent (Elantris is kinda small ngl)
+  - Dawnshard, Edgedancer, and all the other novellas taking place on Roshar should be DLC for the same game

 ## Our Team